MuditMJJoshi/CS639.github.io/README.md

                                              Introduction

+A brief description of your final interactive visualization application.

+Our final interactive visualization was the website that we created that contains all of our work thus far.
+It contains an introduction, problems and motivations, and definitions parts at the beginning to introduce a reader to our project and the reasoning behind it.
+It also helps a user become familiar with chess information that we will be working with.
+It then contains our visualizations, some static and some interactive, that present some important information and findings from the work that we did.

 Using the lichess dataset we plan to create a dropdown function to sort by different aspects of data.
 Some aspects that we plan to use are the player rating(how good a player is), opening moves(what standard chess openings were played), win type(checkmate, resign, timeout), and game result(white win, black win, draw).

 The user will be able to interact with these different identifiers to find out more about how the games are influenced by these factors.
 For example: the user could use our tool to figure out how player rating impacts the win type or frequency of different openings.
 Most of our data will be visualized in bar charts or pie charts that are able to demonstrate differences in the data.

 We will be using dynamic query for our project.
 The reason for our choice of dynamic query is that we believe it will facilitate the user in searching for their topics of interest.
 We also plan to use bar charts and pie charts interchangeably to fit the data that is being shown.
 For some, for example player rating, bar charts would be easier to interpret data like the average rating of all players.
 For others, like player vs player win data, it would be easier to see a pie chart for a ratio between two players.

+    An explanation of changes between the storyboard and the final implementation

+	At the beginning of the project, our idea was to use dynamic query and the lichess dataset in order to allow our users to sort by different factors.
+These factors would then influence the graphs that were presented to them.
+This would allow for many interesting insights about the game of online chess.
+As we neared the deadline, it became clear that this goal was unobtainable, and we decided to switch directions.
+The changes that we decided to make were to use some static visualizations instead of all interactive ones, so that we could showcase some of the important findings that we had.
+We also decided to implement some interactive visualizations on tableau, and find a way to integrate that with our website.

                                            Problem and Motivations